 You don't want the "buying trance" to end here; since it has the possibility of snowballing and creating even more profit!
 This Is Why You Must Ensure That Your First Up-Sell Offer Is A "No-Brainer"; Which Buyers Can't Refuse.

+Offering The Up-Sell With Bonuses Will Do The Trick!

-: Make Sure Each Product In Your Sales Funnel Is Congruent With Each Other; When Drafting The Sales Funnel.
+Small Reminder: Make Sure Each Product In Your Sales Funnel Is Congruent With Each Other; When Drafting The Sales Funnel.
 The offers should complement one another (this applies to your bonuses as well).

 To give you a bigger picture on how important it is to Have Congruent Bonuses Offered With Your Up-Sell; I want you to imagine this scenario: